 Stanford Diversity Exchange

-The Stanford Diversity Exchange was established in 1978 to provide a cultural and academic enrichment opportunity for Stanford students in a Black institution of higher education.
+The Stanford Diversity Exchange was established in 1978 to provide a cultural and academic enrichment opportunity for Stanford students in a historically black institution of higher education.
 The Exchange participants are Howard University, Morehouse College and Spelman College.

 Bing Overseas Studies Program

 The Bing Overseas Studies Program is considered an integral part of the Stanford curriculum.
-With some thoughtful planning, students are able to spend at least one quarter in one of our abroad locations.
+With some thoughtful planning, students can spend at least one quarter in one of our abroad locations.
 Approximately 50 percent of undergraduates take the opportunity to study abroad.
 Students remain registered at Stanford while studying abroad through the University and receive credit for coursework.
 Regular tuition applies, and financial aid continues.